koki10190/beezle/README.md

 NOTE: This is just a fun side project! please do not trust me with every bits of your personal information!

 ANOTHER NOTE: This project is either going to be called Vaults or Bub!

+---

+## Credits

+- @MavTheDav on twitter came up with the name "Beezle" and gave me a placeholder icon/actual icon of this project, it might be subject to change.